 Unfortunately, when we arrived it was a terribly foggy day.
 Our ability to enjoy the natural beauty was limited by the visibility afforded to us through the fog.
 Still, the fog added an ethereal feel to the place and we were able to experience parts of the different areas of Huangshan to ourselves.
 There were occasional moments when we got to see some beautiful sights as the clouds moved around the mountain peaks.

 By early afternoon Jun and I were ready to go back to Hongcun and just relax for the remainder of the day.
-We spent a wonderful time at Headstream Tea Shop where we had some nice tea and an amazing chocolate waffle with cream.
+We spent a wonderful time at Zenlotus; we had some nice green tea and an amazing chocolate waffle with cream for afternoon tea.

 The rest of the day we went around and did some shopping and just enjoyed being together.